MicrosoftDocs/dynamics365smb-docs/financials/FullExperience/Warehousing/how-to-create-inventory-picks.md

 # How to: Create Assembly BOMs
 Assembly BOMs specify which components or resources are required to assemble the item that the assembly BOM represents.
 Assembly BOMs usually contain items but can also contain one or more resources that perform the assembly work.
 For more information, see Resource Usage Type.

  Assembly BOMs can be multilevel, which means that a component on the assembly BOM can be an assembly item itself.
 This is specified with the **Yes** value in the **Assembly BOM** field on the assembly BOM line.
 Multilevel assembly BOMs can have special requirements in certain cases, such as availability, planning, and standard cost calculation.
-For more information about how multilevel manufacturing or assembly items are handled in planning, see [How to: Run MPS and MRP](../OperationsPlanning/how-to-run-mps-and-mrp.md).
-For more information about how to calculate an assembly item’s cost at all levels, see [How to: Calculate the Standard Cost of Assembly BOMs](../Finance/how-to-calculate-the-standard-cost-of-assembly-boms.md).
+For more information about how multilevel manufacturing or assembly items are handled in planning, see [How to: Run MPS and MRP](../FullExperience/how-to-calculate-the-standard-cost-of-assembly-boms.md).

  When you enter the assembly item on an assembly order header, the assembly BOM components are automatically filled into the assembly order lines and are then ready to be consumed in the assembly process.
-For more information, see [How to: Assemble Items](../WarehouseActivities/how-to-assemble-items.md).
+For more information, see [How to: Assemble Items](../FullExperience/how-to-assemble-items.md).

  There are two steps to creating an assembly BOM: